What is SD-WAN: How does it work and why do you need it?

 SD-WAN improves public network performance by using dynamic path selections to push traffic down the best available path, carefully monitoring the health of each WAN link, and ensuring the most reliable connections are reserved for critical traffic essential for business operations.

 For traditional WAN connectivity, multiprotocol label switching (MPLS) has been a key component.
 But while it delivers guaranteed bandwidth, privacy, and predictable latency, it’s expensive and is not accessible geographically.
-And with increased cloud useage, MPLS does not always offer a practical means of cloud connectivity.
+And with increased cloud usage, MPLS does not always offer a practical means of cloud connectivity.

 To combat the high costs and limitations of MPLS, many businesses are utilising broadband internet, although this comes with its own issues around reliability and latency.
 So, hybrid-WAN connections have become a compelling option, with business-critical applications sent via MPLS and everything else routed over broadband internet.

-To set up a hybrid-WAN, the capabilities of policy-based management and dynamic path selection of software-defined WAN can be used to strike a balance between cost, reliability, and performance to enable a diverse mixture of application traffic.
+To set up a hybrid WAN, the capabilities of policy-based management and dynamic path selection of software-defined WAN can be used to strike a balance between cost, reliability, and performance to enable a diverse mixture of application traffic.

 What are the benefits of SD-WAN?